KristianHafell/KristianHafell/README.md

 # Hey there, I'm Kristian 👋
-🧠 AI student at UiB <br>🚀 Currently diving into AI with Microsoft Azure <br>👾 Began coding at the age of 12 <br>🎮 Created my first indie game in Python at 17 [see here!](https://krisskloss.itch.io/study)<br>💻 Translated the same game into JavaScript at 20 [playable game:)](https://krisskloss.itch.io/study)<br>🤝 Open to collaboration and new projects in the AI space <br>💊 Passionate about using tech to improve healthcare <br>💃 Fun fact: I dance salsa and sing in a men's choir <br>🍕 Food connoisseur — always on the hunt for the perfect bite
+🧠 AI student at UiB <br>🚀 Currently diving into AI with MCP <br>👾 Began coding at the age of 12 <br>🎮 Created my first indie game in Python at 17 [see here!](https://krisskloss.itch.io/study)<br>💻 Translated the same game into JavaScript [playable game:)](https://krisskloss.itch.io/study)<br>🤝 Open to collaboration and new projects in the AI space <br>💊 Passionate about using tech to improve healthcare <br>💃 Fun fact: I dance salsa and sing in a men's choir

 ## 🌐 Socials: